bfmkr/portfolio/Spreadsheet Demo.md

 In particular, a **drawdown analysis** is useful to assess how dangerous a stock is, which shows the peak-to-trough decline of the value of the investment over time, *Fig. 7*.
 The drawdown at a given date is defined as the current price divided by the historical maximum so far, minus one.
-Competitors with similar cumulative wealth performance can therefore also be distinguished by their maximum drawdown, usually quoted as a positive %.
+Competitors with similar cumulative wealth performance can be distinguished by their maximum drawdown, usually quoted as a positive %.

 <div style="text-align: center;">
     <iframe width="506" height="313" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSGCOtI0NUWpgbHzTx1VXQdDCAQaImQRU9JR9SoJnaRovRmytICbSMLqSJkPJd2IzivHEML0-tHsq27/pubchart?oid=881907583&amp;format=interactive"></iframe>